Moloch17/mod-auctionsim/README.md

 5. First run
 ------------
 - Click "Scan".
-The bot lists new auctions and queues buys for anything underpriced.
+The bot lists new auctions and queues items to buy.
 Queued buys are spread over time, not done all at once.
+- Note: Searching the auction house after running a scan while logged in as the bot character can take a little while for the auction db to update if there are a lot of new auctions.
 - After that the module scans on its own on a timer.